 For International Education Week, To Broadway and Beyond is recognizing international students, staff and faculty at Transylvania.

 To Broadway and Beyond is a student-managed blog from the Transylvania study abroad program.
-Eva Csuhai is a professor of Chemistry.
-Iva Katzarska-Miller is an associate professor of psychology.
+Simonetta Cochis is a professor of French and Spanish.
+Jeremy Paden is a professor of Spanish.